 - Dubai’s major roads have an automated toll system called Salik.
 As you pass under a toll barrier, your rental car will be fitted with a small SALIK sticker that will register the charge, which you should expect the rental company to onward charge to you at the conclusion of your rental.

 - Speed cameras are everywhere!
-As we mentioned above, the limits can be a little deceiving due to the 20km/hr buffer, but go over that and expect a stiff penalty as you’ll be charged for going more than 20km/hr over the limit!
+As we mentioned above, the limits can be a little deceiving due to the 20km/hr buffer, but go over that and expect a stiff penalty, as you’ll be charged for going more than 20km/hr over the limit!
 These fines start from AED 600 (do NOT leave an unpaid fine!
 If you do, you could run into serious trouble if you come through Dubai again).
+You will likely have an admin fee to pay your rental company too.

 - Fuel in Dubai, as you might imagine, is in plentiful supply!
-Prices were deregulated a few years ago so have risen substantially since the glory days, however, still relatively cheap compared to other parts of the world where fuel is heavily taxed.
-Expect between AED 2.30 to 2.80 a litre depending on what type of fuel.
+Prices were deregulated a few years ago, so they have risen substantially since the glory days; however, fuel is still relatively cheap compared to other parts of the world where fuel is heavily taxed.
+Expect between AED 2.50 to 3.00 a litre, depending on what type of fuel.
 The price is set at the start of each month.
 (NB since 2022, this price has crept up closer to 4 AED per litre, ouch!)

 - At the pump, you can choose between E-plus, Special-95, Super-98 and diesel.
 Check if your hire company has specified what fuel to use – especially if you’ve hired a luxury vehicle.
 And it should go without saying, only every put diesel in a diesel car!